 Of the countless startups founded in the short period since liberalisation until the DOTCOM crash, only some like our company ECT continue to be successful, continuously creating and transforming their market niches.
 Globalisation and the culture of startups don’t provide the right basis for real sustainability.
 This statement is the product of my own personal experience.

 A small number of providers always entails less plurality.
 Although thousands of new apps appear every day, the majority of these are subject to the rules of Google and Apple, which results in a global homogeneity.
 Generally speaking, innovation is limited to transferring established services to the cloud, such as PBX for example, in the same way that Hollywood is doing replicas of popular old films because it doesn’t have the courage to create something new.

 Naturally, our company ECT, specialists in developing value-added services, is also developing standard and “me too” services, but we are investing the major part of our time and money in innovation.
 Nonetheless, we are experiencing in interactions with providers around the world their resistance to any form of innovative service.
-Almost nobody wants to launch something completely new for the first time.
+Future growth in the telecommunications industry will depend upon advancements in industry-specific technology.
+Furthermore, for CSPs to compete with the OTTs, the evolution of new local competitors is required, as well as the creation of innovative new services.
+Almost nobody, however, wants to launch something completely new for the first time.